 COVID-19 MITIGATION MEASURES

-• Departments will be checking emails and voicemails remotely.
+• Departments are staffed.
 The public and residents are encouraged to use these forms of contact.
 Contact information is available on the City’s website at http://www.wyandotte.net/contact_us/index.php.

 • In the case of a power outage or water main break, please call 734-324-7190.
 Additional information on outages can be found at https://www.wyan.org/forms_and_documents/outage_information.php.

 • Please utlize the drop box is located just West of the drive thru in the City Hall parking lot where payments, yard waste and toter applications, property transfer affidavits, principal residence forms, etc. can be submitted.
 Forms and applications are available on our website.
-The drop box will be emptied multiple times throughout the day.
 Please leave your name, phone number and address in case we need to contact you for additional information.
 The Drive-thru lanes are temporarily closed.